 Employers also need to realize that, in addition to women, menopause can affect any employee with a menstrual cycle, which can include the following:

-• trans people, defined as people whose gender identity differs from the gender they were assigned at birth
+• Trans people, defined as people whose gender identity differs from the gender they were assigned at birth

 • Intersex people, which includes those born with reproductive or sexual anatomy that doesn’t fit traditional “female” or “male” definitions